Vacuuming through pictures

 Tom in the General Manager for 2ndQuadrant in North America.
 He has been developing, deploying and supporting Database Systems and Enterprise Software for over 25 years.
 Tom had total product delivery ownership for the Progress OpenEdge platform which included a relational database deployed in thousands of systems and Enterprises all over the world.
 Tom was VP of Professional Services and later Vice President of products and engineering at EnterpriseDB.
 Responsibilities in his past include the management and maintenance of over 300 Postgres 24x7 database clusters.
 He has overseen the design and delivery of Postgres training solutions as well as the deployment of PostgreSQL at both Fortune 500 financial institutions and at military facilities all over the world.
 Teams he has managed have delivered major features that have become part of PostgreSQL.
 He overseen the design and and successful delivery of High Availability products for PostgreSQL and several other databases.

 Andrew has been contributing to PostgreSQL since 2002 and has been a committer since 2005.
-He has contributed in a many areas, including configuration and logging enhancements, dollar quoting, CSV import and export, improvements to plperl, the Windows port, rewriting the initdb and pg_ctl scripts in C, parallel pg_restore and most recently JSON features.
+He has contributed in a many areas, including configuration and logging enhancements, dollar quoting, CSV import and export, improvements to plperl, the Windows port, rewriting the initdb and pg_ctl scripts in C, parallel pg_restore and more recently JSON features and fast column addition.
 He created and maintains the PostgreSQL Buildfarm.

 No video of the event yet, sorry!